The views expressed by the host on this program documented to be almost always right 98.8% of the time.

 Look at that, folks.

-Two tornadoes now have touched down near Denver, Colorado today, and we've got this huge fire going on out in Santa Cruz, the Santa Cruz Mountains in California.
+And we've got this huge fire going on out in Santa Cruz, the Santa Cruz Mountains in California.

 And it just sickens me.

-Because I know that if we had invested in global warming and invested in in reducing the planet's uh CO2 carbon footprints and all that, this wouldn't be happening today.
+It sickens me to watch this because I know that if we had invested in global warming and invested in reducing the planet's CO2 carbon footprints and all that, this wouldn't be happening today.

-The fire wouldn't be happening, people wouldn't be leaving their homes, there wouldn't have been any tornadoes in Denver.
+There wouldn't have been any tornadoes in Denver.

-I mean, there's hailstones the size of golf balls falling on greeley color.
+I mean, there's hailstones the size of golf balls falling on Greeley color.

 That wouldn't be happening.

-When are we going to learn?
+What are we going to learn?

-And I saw the National Weather Service, a hurricane center came out with their forecast.
+And I saw the National Weather Service, a Hurricane Center, came out with their forecast.

 And it's today, it's disaster.

-Uh, what is it?
+What is it?

 And after that, we're guessing.

-And a guessing anyway.
+And they're guessing anyway.

-No, it's it's something like eight to eleven and then three to five.
+Now, it's something like 8 to 11 and then 3 to 5.

 One more thought on oil.